adeeconometrics/SQLLanguages/Oracle/PLSQL_Notes1.md

 end;
 ```

-- Output the sum of salaries for all employess in a specific department
+- Output the sum of salaries for all employees in a specific department

 ```SQL
 declare